WhizUs/job-interview-task-seccomp/STORY_2.md

        nsjail --disable_clone_newcgroup --disable_clone_newuser --disable_clone_newns --disable_clone_newuts --disable_clone_newipc --disable_clone_newpid --disable_clone_newnet -Mo --chroot / --seccomp_string 'POLICY a { DENY { read } } USE a DEFAULT ALLOW' -- /bypass

+Bob is wondering: Even though both binaries are started with the same seccomp restriction to read the file it seems to be not the case for the second executable which somehow bypasses it.

 # Alice want to help

 Alice is a team player and would like to help Bob with his problem.
-She would like to take a closer look at why the binary can read the file, even though read syscall was prevented by the seccomp profile.
+She would like to take a closer look at why the second executable can read the file, even though both binaries are started with the same seccomp restriction to read the file.